-Upgrading the Field Workflow with Mobile Apps
+Boosting the Field Workflow with Mobile Apps for Data Collection

 At the start of each project, the Smith Brothers consult with clients to get a better sense of the targeted outcome.
-The requirements will depend on the client; however they usually collect location data and assess the condition of these assets:
+The requirements will depend on the client; however, they usually collect location data and assess the condition of these assets:

 - Backflow & Isolation Valves